Wagashi Fusion: Dorayaki x Macaron… Mochi Pancake Rolls Too! ♡

 Fig cheese cream Wakaron

-I admit I’m biased—I love figs—but this flavor is to die for!
+I admit I’m biased—I love figs—but this flavor is absolutely to die for!

-Refreshing cream cheese envelops fig chunks and, together, they match perfectly with the pancakes.
-I’d say it’s more like a Western confection, or I’d want it with a nice glass of wine.
-It’s something totally new and different.
-I loved it!
+Refreshing cream cheese envelopes sweet fig chunks, and together they pair perfectly with the pancakes.
+It feels more like a Western-style confection, or something I’d enjoy with a nice glass of wine.
+It is truly something totally new and different—I love it!

 ● Order Online from Anywhere!

-You can even order Wakaron from Waka online at Yahoo!
+You can even order from Waka online at Yahoo!
 Japan Shopping or Cake.JP.

-It comes refrigerated and usually keeps for 2 to 3 days after delivery.
-That means you can enjoy it at home even if you don’t live in Osaka, yay!
+The delightful sweets come in customizable sets of 8, 10, or 12, shipped refrigerated and usually good for two to three days after delivery.
+That means you can enjoy them at home, even if you don’t live in Osaka—yay!

 [Ad]